-Noninvasive CoolSculpting is one of the most innovative solutions for unwanted fat that I’ve seen in quite some time.
+Noninvasive CoolSculpting is one of the most innovative solutions for unwanted fat I’ve seen in quite some time.
 It works by freezing and eventually killing fat cells, which die at higher temperatures than other tissues.
-This is why a CoolSculpting treatment, properly administered by a trained professional, doesn’t harm skin or surrounding tissues.
-It’s best for treating very specific trouble spots on people who are otherwise in good shape.
-These include the midsection, flanks, hips, back, thighs, and beneath the chin.
+Results develop gradually over the following weeks, so this treatment requires some patience.

 The amount of downtime required for liposuction depends on the areas you have treated and the amount of fat removed.
 Patients typically return to work and other daily activities within a week.

 This 36-year-old woman underwent liposuction with Dr. Weinberg and is pictured before and 4 months after surgery.

 This surgical procedure is the most invasive of the “big 3,” and it’s also the one with the most power to transform.
 Because its primary focus is treating excess skin, tummy tuck is quite popular with women who have had children, as well as people who have lost a significant amount of weight and are left with hanging skin.